-You Can Rent The Entire Smithmore Castle In North Carolina For Less Than You Might Think
+You Can Rent The Entire Smithmore Castle In North Carolina

 Smithmore Castle is five minutes from Spruce Pine, 120 miles northwest of Charlotte, 135 miles west of Winston Salem, and 50 miles northeast of Asheville.
+In other words, this castle VRBO in North Carolina is pretty convenient no matter where your own “kingdom” is in the state!

 Are there any haunted castles in North Carolina?